okamgnienie/only-time/README.md

 # only-time
-Library for time conversion from 24 hours clock system to number of minutes.
+Library for time conversion from 24 hours clock system to number of minutes and seconds.
 Designed and used for storing time in database.
-Using numbers instead of strings not only saves memory, but also let you perform comparison operations.
+Using numbers instead of strings not only save memory, but also let you perform comparison operations.

+**NOTE**: `toTime` method is now obsolete, instead use `fromMinutes`.
+However, backward compatibility is ensured.

 ## Installation
 Install package via npm: